-My recent travels to Kenya, Africa, opened my eyes to so many things.
+My travels to Kenya, Africa, opened my eyes to so many things.
 I gained a new awareness and appreciation for the opportunities afforded to me as a single woman and business owner in America.
 I also gained new insight into the ills affecting young girls in a remote part of the globe.
 I thought I understood the horrors of FGM, but being there, listening to their stories and seeing their joy at finally having a home really showed me how dire this situation is.

 One thing I didn’t think about until I got to Kenya was how the landscape would impact my philosophy as an interior designer and home developer.
 I unknowingly thought the trip would be a series of “giving” moments in line with the mission of the trip.
 Little did I know that I would experience many visual and cultural nuggets that would enhance how I consider design within home spaces when I returned to the states.

 The first thing that hit me when I arrived in Kenya?
 COLOR!
-The use of bright, vibrant colors permeated everything, from the buildings to the the clothing.
+The use of bright, vibrant colors permeated everything, from the buildings to the clothing.
 I tend to shy away from using a great deal of bright colors as a designer.
 I rarely use more than a pop here and there, muting and meshing color with either black, white or another neutral.
 Kenya greeted me with a vivid display of color everywhere I looked, it seemed.
 I noticed it first in the beautiful colors the children wore.
 Beautiful smiles adorned in red, yellow, green and orange uniforms greeted me, igniting a smile on my countenance as bright as their clothing.

 Color continued to saturate the region, especially in the gorgeous metal doors I saw adorning all of the buildings we passed during our travel.
 Driving down the street, we would happen upon structures with intricate metal gates and doors painted bright blue, eye-catching pink, and so many other shades and hues.
 Even in the most rural schools and villages, these metal doors in varying colors accented the landscape.
 The designer in me wanted to bring them all home to use across LA neighborhoods.
 I settled on tucking the concept away in my mental Rolodex to possibly infuse in future development projects.